rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 - A user account with the proper permissions can pre-create the namespace with the appropriate configuration.
   - This option depends on the ability of the application to handle existing resources.

+Another one of these validations ensures that the user has the proper permissions to update the `field.cattle.io/projectId` annotation on a namespace.
+These permissions would be `manage-namespaces` for `projects` in `management.cattle.io`

 ## Issues on Specific Versions

 **Note:** The following is an incomplete list of high-severity issues affecting specific Rancher/webhook versions.
 In most cases, these issues can be resolved by upgrading to a more recent Rancher version.